astroswego/plotypus/README.md

 plotypus
 ========

-A command line utility written in python for plotting stellar lightcurves, performing interpolation, and principle component analysis
+A library and command line utility written in python for plotting stellar lightcurves, performing interpolation, and principle component analysis

 authors
 =======